From the January 2018 edition of our free Tai Chi newsletter.

-This is absolutely normal.
+These feelings are absolutely normal.
 Nobody can perform Tai Chi on their first day, or even in the first month.
 As I said, it’s both complicated and difficult.

 The first obstacle we face, is not to memorize or perform Tai Chi… It is to overcome our own misguided notions about relaxation!
-Simply put, it is neither a requirement, nor an appropriate expectation for the early stages of our practice.
+Simply put, relaxation is neither a requirement, nor an appropriate expectation for the early stages of our practice.